 host special reception and poetry reading

-poets from Lebanon
+to welcome poets from Lebanon

 Abdo Wazen, Zeinab Assaf and Bassam Hajjar